 His racism, his misogyny, his bigotry, openly spouted from his gutter mouth, are part of a deliberate strategy to mobilize the like-minded racists, bigots and male chauvinists to come out and vote for him in 2020.

-There is mounting mass anger and outrage at the killings which followed his attacks on Congressman Elijah Cummings and the city of Baltimore, as well as his racist rants against four congresswomen of color, and his relentless references to a so-called “invasion” of immigrants seeking asylum from Washington’s right-wing regimes in Central America.
+There is mounting mass anger and outrage at the killings which followed his attacks on Rep. Elijah Cummings and the city of Baltimore, as well as his racist rants against four women-of-color representatives, and his relentless references to a so-called “invasion” of immigrants seeking asylum from Washington’s right-wing regimes in Central America.

 Trump’s racist language was clearly mimicked in the language of the El Paso killer, who issued a document declaring that “this attack is a response to the Hispanic invasion of Texas.”
 Research shows that the Trump campaign issued over 2,200 Facebook ads with the same formulation, “invasion of immigrants.”